southworks/amazon-lex-happybirthday-bamboohr-slack-bot/birthday-bot/README.md

 > You need to setup and deploy the resources using [Serverless](https://www.serverless.com/framework/docs/providers/aws/guide/intro/) before configure the AWS Lex service.
 You can configure it following this [guide](../docs/serverless.md)

-1. Got to the **models** directory, open a PowerShell terminal and run the next command.
+1. Go to the **models** directory, open a PowerShell terminal and run the next command.

    ```powershell
    Compress-Archive -Path . -DestinationPath ./BirthdayBot_Model.zip